DavidEaton/Menominee/CodeStandards.md

 ### Code Readability and Comments

 Code should be as self-documenting as possible, and we strive to write clear, focused code that is human-readable, and attempts to adhere to the Single Responsibility Principle.
 That said, some comments have been included in our source code for further explanation.
-We've tried to limit those comments to the Organization class, its Data Transfer Objects (DTOs), repository, controller, which contain comments that are applicable to most other domain types and their related classes.
+We've tried to limit those comments to the Business class, its Data Transfer Objects (DTOs), repository, controller, which contain comments that are applicable to most other domain types and their related classes.